 Given the current climate, speed is also of the essence.
 Below, we list some key features of powerful contract management software that will improve your overall processes.

-- A centralised digital repository: understanding contract commitments becomes easier and more efficient when there is a centralised record that can be accessed from the cloud
+- A centralised digital repository: understanding contract commitments becomes easier and more efficient when there is a centralised repository that can be accessed from the cloud

 - Global search functionality: searching contract documents and metadata should be straightforward, especially in a time when force majeure and termination clauses are of concern

 - AI Auto-extraction: in-house teams can save valuable reading time with software that automatically pulls out key contract information including values, counterparties, locations and contact names

 - Automated Renewal Management: software that provides automated reminders about upcoming renewal dates can help businesses to gather information, understand alternatives and negotiate from a position of strength.